 Except for Junior Masterchef Australia, the rest of the food shows on other channels, we don’t bother with either.
-We don’t watch anything with Gordon Ramsay in it nor Top Chef and all those shows that look like cooking versions of American Idol.
+We don’t watch Top Chef and all those shows that look like cooking versions of American Idol.
 Personally, I don’t find them informative.
 I don’t even find them mildly entertaining.

 What we don’t skip — ever — is Alton Brown‘s Good Eats.
 And Luke Nguyen’s Vietnam which is really on Cooking Channel but we get it on Food Network Asia.
 These two shows we learn a lot from.
 The entertainment value is a plus too.

-- 300 to 400 g. of pork neck (kasim for you Filipinos living in the Philippines), thinly sliced
+- 300 to 400 grams pork neck (kasim for you Filipinos living in the Philippines), thinly sliced

-- 2 to 3 tbsps. of fish sauce
+- 2 to 3 tablespoons patis (fish sauce)

 - 1 onion